Trusted WordPress tutorials, when you need them most.

 Your WordPress site sends emails to notify you of new user registration, lost password reset, automatic updates, and notifications from your contact forms.

 By default, WordPress uses the PHP mail function to send out email notifications.
-However, this function doesn’t work as expected due to a number of reasons.
+However, this function doesn’t work as expected for several reasons.

 Most WordPress hosting companies restrict usage of this function to prevent abuse and spam.

 Spam filters on popular email service providers check incoming emails to monitor if they are sent from authentic mail servers.
-Default WordPress emails fail this check and sometimes may not even make it to the spam folder.
+Sometimes, the default WordPress emails might fail this check and not even make it to the spam folder.

 SMTP (Simple Mail Transfer Protocol) is the industry standard for sending emails.
 Unlike the PHP mail function, SMTP uses proper authentication, which increases email deliverability.

 Gmail provides an SMTP service that you can use to send out emails from your WordPress site.
-If you just want to send WordPress notification emails to yourself and a few users on your site, then Gmail SMTP servers are the best option.
+Their servers are the best option if you just want to send WordPress notification emails to yourself and a few users on your site.

-However, if you are planning on sending newsletter emails using WordPress or if you have an online store, then you should use a mass emailing service provider, like Brevo (formerly Sendinblue) or Mailgun.
+However, if you want to send newsletter emails or have an online store, then you should use a mass emailing service provider, like Brevo (formerly Sendinblue) or Mailgun.

 Free vs. Paid Gmail SMTP Service for WordPress

-Google Workspace requires you to add MX records to your domain name, which means that your emails will appear to be coming from your own domain name, boosting authenticity and ensuring better deliverability.
+Google Workspace requires you to add MX records to your domain name.
+This means that your emails will appear to be coming from your domain name, which helps boost authenticity and ensure better deliverability.

 How to Send WordPress Emails Using Gmail SMTP Server